Power BI Vs Tableau: Difference and Comparison

 Tableau offers a variety of resources, including online courses, documentation, and a community forum, to help users learn the tool.
 With dedication and practice, most people can become proficient in using Tableau within a few weeks or months.

-11. Should I learn Excel before Tableau?
+11. Should I learn Power BI and Tableau both?

 About the Author